RajawatBanna/useful-docker-compose/README.md

 - [Code-Server](examples/code-server) - VS Code in the browser, hosted on a remote server.
 - [Onedev](examples/onedev) - Self-hosted Git Server with CI/CD and Kanban.
 - [n8n](examples/n8n) - Free and source-available fair-code licensed workflow automation tool.
 Easily automate tasks across different services.

-### Monitoring
-- [Watchtower](examples/watchtower) - A container-based solution for automating Docker container base image updates.
-- [Portainer](examples/portainer-ee) - Portainer is a lightweight management UI which allows you to easily manage your different Docker environments (Docker hosts or Swarm clusters).
-- [Uptimekuma](examples/uptimekuma) - Uptime Kuma is an easy-to-use self-hosted monitoring tool.
-- [Changedetection](examples/changedetection) - Self-hosted tool for staying up-to-date with web-site content changes.
-- [Grafana+Loki+Promtail+InfluxDB+Telegraf](examples/grafana-monitoring) - Grafana is the open source analytics & monitoring solution for every database.
-Combined with other open-source tools like Loki, Promtail, InfluxDB and Telegraf, monitoring data can be aggregated, normalized, filtered, parsed and finally visualized within a web dashboard.
-- [Speedtest-Tracker](examples/speedtest-tracker) - Continuously track your internet speed.
-- [Openspeedtest](examples/openspeedtest) - A free and open-source HTML5 network performance estimation tool written in vanilla JavaScript and only uses built-in web APIs like XHR, HTML, CSS, JS and SVG.
-- [Goaccess](examples/nginx-proxy-manager-goaccess) - Real-time web log analyzer and interactive viewer that visualizes various logs of popular reverse proxies such as Nginx, Nginx Proxy Manager and Traefik.
-- [WatchYourLAN](examples/watchyourlan) - Lightweight network IP scanner with web GUI.
-- [Home Assistant](examples/homeassistant) - Open source home automation that puts local control and privacy first.
-Powered by a worldwide community of tinkerers and DIY enthusiasts.
-Perfect to run on a Raspberry Pi or a local server.
-- [dockcheck-web](examples/dockcheck-web) - A webpage showing available image updates for your running containers.

 ### Tools & Helpers
 - [Network-Multitool](examples/network-multitool) - Multi-arch multitool for container network troubleshooting.